KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-tab.md

 ## Use cases

-People might use the in-meeting tab during meetings to:
+People might use the in-meeting tab to:

 * Submit detailed feedback (for example, evaluate a job candidate)
 * Quickly create a poll, survey, or task item for the meeting participants